linuxdeepin/deepin-manual/manual/dde-file-manager/en_US/index.md

 Right click on a tag in  the left navigation bar,  select a "Color button" to change the tag color.

+#### Change Tag Order

+Drag and drop the tag upwards or downwards to change its order.

 #### Delete Tag
-Right click on a tag in  the left navigation bar,  select **Delete** to delete the tag.
+Right click on a tag in left navigation bar,  select **Remove** to delete the tag.

 ### Preview Files